fatihdeniz/mantis/README.md

-# Mantis: Detection of Zero-Day Malicious Domains Leveraging Low Reputed Hosting Infrastructure
+This is an official repository for Mantis: Detection of Zero-Day Malicious Domains Leveraging Low Reputed Hosting Infrastructure

 ## Overview
 Mantis is a tool designed to detect zero-day malicious domains by leveraging low-reputed hosting infrastructures.
 It utilizes a hybrid approach, combining network topology with hosting and lexical feature sets to enhance detection capabilities.
-By leveraging the power of Graph Neural Networks (GNNs), Mantis identifies malicious domains more effectively, offering a robust solution for proactive cybersecurity.
+By leveraging the power of Graph Neural Networks (GNNs), Mantis identifies malicious domains more effectively.

 ## Sample Data
 Sample nodes and edges data can be accessed from the following link: